COMPANY

 Notable Cruises & Associated Memories

-- Alaska Inside Passage (August 2001): The 3rd Alaska Geek Cruise ("ScriptScape"), where Python creator Guido van Rossum held a private OO spreadsheet design session.
+- ScriptScape 2001 (August 2001): The 5th Geek Cruise ("ScriptScape"), sailing through the Alaska Inside Passage, where Python creator Guido van Rossum held a private OO spreadsheet design session.
 See The Day I Decided Never to Learn Python.

 - Arctic Exposure (June 2003): One of the first digital photography cruises, where I learned photography techniques from instructor Chris Campbell during excursions in Sitka, Alaska.
 See Arctic Exposure Photo Cruise and Chris Campbell.

-- MacMania Cruises (General): I assisted with coordinating the technical curriculum alongside Apple PM of Automation Sal Soghoian, technology author David Pogue, and Macworld's witty "Macalope" columnist Rob Griffiths.
+- MacMania Cruises (General): I taught classes on podcasting and basic digital photography, and assisted with coordinating the technical curriculum alongside Apple PM of Automation Sal Soghoian, technology author David Pogue, and Macworld's witty "Macalope" columnist Rob Griffiths.

 - The Naming of MacMania 4.5 (June 2006): MacMania 4 and MacMania 5 had already been announced two years in advance, as these events typically were.
 But when Macworld magazine requested one more cruise in between them, it led to the unique naming of this Western Mediterranean voyage as MacMania 4.5.